M1R4B3L/Research-Audio-Bible/docs/README.md

 I am [Adrián Mirabel](https://www.linkedin.com/in/m1r4b3l/), Student of the [CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/) Balchelor's Degree in Video Games by UPC at CITM.
 This content is genereated for the second year's subject Project 2, under supervision of lecturer [Ramon Santamaria](https://www.linkedin.com/in/raysan/).

+All the audio examples used in this Research Project have copyright depending on the company they created them.
+Nintendo,
 # 1. Who is responsible for the creation of the Audio Bible?

 The Audio Bible is a document created by the Audio Director and the Sound Designer; always maintaining a close collaboration with the director of the project, the art team, the design team and the programmers.